JarLob/Irv/README.md

 Warning!
 ========

 This is a deeply beta.
-It's still on PoC stage and should not be used in production sites.
+It's still on PoC stage and should not be used (yet) at production environments.

 Irv
 ===